Technoid91/music-city/README.md

 For the database I have used [ElephantSQL](https://www.elephantsql.com/) cloud service.
 It uses PostgreSQL 13.12 version

+To set up the database, sign-up with your GitHub account, then follow these steps:

+- Click **Create New Instance** to start a new database.
+- Provide a name (this is commonly the name of the project: lunar_glow).
+- Select the **Tiny Turtle (Free)** plan.
+- You can leave the **Tags** blank.
+- Select the **Region** and **Data Center** closest to you.
+- Once created, click on the new database name, where you can view the database URL and Password.

 ### Cloudinary media hosting
 For images I have used [Cloudinary](https://cloudinary.com/) which provides cloud based sollution